pnunn/cfs-example/README.md

 This is based on the repo detailed below.

-Modified to show server side insterts and pulling images from thumbnail as large images from master.
+Modified to show server side inserts and pulling images from thumbnail as large images from master.

+All credit to @copleykj, @aldeed and @raix for getting it this far.

 # CollectionFS Demo